The uncertainty that cancer might return can be managed.

 Learn the actual signs of recurrence.
 Being informed about the potential warning signs of recurrence and the potential risk of it can help ease concerns.

 Get a check-up.
-If fear of recurrence is overwhelming, survivors should talk with their doctor about blood work or other tests that could alleviate their fears.
+If fear of recurrence is overwhelming, survivors should talk with their doctors about blood work or other tests that could alleviate their fears.

 Sometimes people become so fearful that they fall into despair.
 Symptoms of fear that can indicate a need for mental health care include excessive anger and irritability, difficulty with concentration and problem solving, and physical symptoms, such as muscle tension, dry mouth, trembling, shaking or restlessness.